-- Have a processed Free Application for Federal Student Aid (FAFSA) on file. - Be admitted as a regular student in a degree-seeking program. - Be a citizen of the U.S. or an eligible non-citizen. - Maintain satisfactory academic progress. - Males between the ages of 18-25 must register with Selective Service. - Not be in default or owe a repayment of any Title IV funds. - Register for sufficient number of credit hours for certain types of aid.
+- Have a processed Free Application for Federal Student Aid (FAFSA) on file. - Be admitted as a regular student in a degree-seeking program. - Be a citizen of the U.S. or an eligible non-citizen. - Maintain satisfactory academic progress. - Not be in default or owe a repayment of any Title IV funds. - Register for sufficient number of credit hours for certain types of aid.